Read about the City's provisions for the temporary placement and installation of election signs.

 As per Section 7.1 of the City of Surrey Sign Bylaw, 1999, No. 13656, as amended:

-(1) Neither a sign permit nor an inspection is required for a political sign located on private property provided that:
+(1) Neither a sign permit nor an inspection is required for a political sign located on private property during the periods set out in section 7.1(4), provided that:

 • the sign owner obtains consent from the private property owner(s) to erect a political sign on their property;